kberov/jhthorsen.github.com/perl/_posts/2015-07-05-mojolicious-swagger2.markdown

    [method](https://metacpan.org/pod/Mojolicious::Plugin::Swagger2#Controller)
    (operationId) in the specified `x-mojo-controller`, but with two extra
-   parameters: `$args` and `$cb`. `$args` is the validated input, and `$cb` is a callback used to pass the respons back to the user agent.
+   parameters: `$args` and `$cb`. `$args` is the validated input, and `$cb` is a callback used to pass the response back to the user agent.
 3. Verify the response passed to `$cb` against the swagger spec.
 Render a 500 error document if the output validation fail.